 Each session will last 90 minutes and will feature a distillation of key findings, reflections from a diverse panel of experts, as well as ample time for contributions and questions from all participants.
 Topics that we will explore as part of this series include: lessons from Latin America around building a SIB ecosystem, evidence from the implementation of development impact bonds in low- and middle- income countries, insights from the experience with impact bonds in the UK, insights around the use of social outcomes contracting in Europe, learning from the design and implementation of outcomes funds.

-Our sessions are chaired by Andreea Anastasiu, Head of Partnerships and Engagement (GO Lab), and Srinithya Nagarajan, Policy Engagement and Communications Associate (GO Lab).
+Our sessions are moderated by Jessica Reedy, Policy Engagement and Communications Associate (GO Lab).
 All sessions are free to attend and open to all, but will be of particular interest to policymakers and other practitioners interested in developing sustainable, system-wide outcomes-based approaches.

 Session Overview